A criterion for density of the isoperiodic leaves in rank 1 affine invariant suborbifolds: Property and density of the leaves

-\begin{prop} Let $\mathcal{M}$ be a non absolute rank one affine invariant orbifold and suppose $(X,\omega)$ is a surface in $\M$ that has property $\mathcal{P}$.
-Then the closure of $\FM$ contains the horocycle orbit of $(X,\omega)$. \end{prop}
+\begin{prop} Let $\mathcal{M}$ be a nonabsolute rank one affine invariant orbifold and suppose that it contains a surface $q$ that has property $\mathcal{P}$.
+Then the closure of $\FM$ contains the horocycle orbit of $q$. \end{prop}